marcin-dzdza/magento-2-environment/README.md

 ##2.
 Xdebug

-Guest machine has xdebug installed and configured.
+Guest machine has xdebug installed and php.ini modified.
+You need to configure PhpStorm and browser.

 ##3.
 PhpMyAdmin